Sullivan16/assignment_one_v2/README.md

 Version control is important for keeping track of changes to code, files, and other digital assets
 #### with version control, it is possible to: revert changes easily keeps history
 ## Purpose of the following Git Commands
+ `git init`: creates a new Git repository.
+- `git status`: displays the state of the working directory and the staging area
+- `git add`: adds a change in the working directory to the staging area.
+- `git commit`:captures a snapshot of the project's currently staged changes.
+- `git push`: to upload local repository content to a remote repository.
+- `git pull`:fetch and download content from a remote repository and immediately update the local repository to match that content
+- `git log`:displays committed snapshots
+- `git branch`:a pointer to a snapshot of your changes.
+- `git merge`:putting a forked history back together again
+- `git checkout`: lets you navigate between the branches created by git branch .